SarthakTiwari/Machine-learning-Coursera-minor-projects/README.md

-# Machine-learning-Coursera-minor-projects
+# Machine-learning-Coursera
-Minor projects in Machine learning course by Andrew NG
+Weekly assignments in Machine learning course by Andrew NG